-Gustav's large size caused its tropical-storm-strength winds to impact the region for 12-15 h before and during landfall, and these winds pushed surge across the Louisiana-Mississippi shelf and against the levees of lower Plaquemines Parish.
-Surge of 2-2.75 m above the prestorm levels was pushed up the Mississippi River, and surge of 3-3.5 m was pushed into the IHNC.
+Gustav's large size caused its tropical-storm-strength winds to impact the region for 12-15hr before and during landfall, and these winds pushed surge across the LA-MS shelf and against the levees of lower Plaquemines Parish.
+Surge of 2-2.75m above the pre-storm levels was pushed up the Mississippi River, and surge of 3-3.5m was pushed into the IHNC.
 The peak surge occurred east of the river, in regions where the maximum winds did not reach, because the storm was large enough in size to blow medium-strength winds over the shelf for an extended length of time.
-In Lake Pontchartrain, water levels increased to 1.5-2 m as surge was pushed through the Rigolets and Chef Menteur passes.
-To the southwest, the Caernarvon and Biloxi marshes are widely believed to attenuate storm surge by as much as 3 m, but the surge from the levees along lower Plaquemines Parish was pushed northward effectively over the marshes and against the levees near Braithwaite and English Turn.
-The marshes offered little protection as the water levels were within 0.5 m of the tops of the levees.
+In Lake Pontchartrain, water levels increased to 1.5-2m as surge was pushed through the Rigolets and Chef Menteur passes.
+To the southwest, the Caernarvon and Biloxi marshes are widely believed to attenuate storm surge by as much as 3m, but the surge from the levees along lower Plaquemines Parish was pushed northward effectively over the marshes and against the levees near Braithwaite and English Turn.
+The marshes offered little protection as the water levels were within 0.5m of the tops of the levees.
 Finally, the interconnected marshes south and west of New Orleans allowed storm surge to propagate from the landfall location and threaten the city many hours after the storm passed.
-Surge of 0.75-1 m was observed on the west bank even 12-36 h after landfall.
+Surge of 0.75-1m was observed on the west bank even 12-36hr after landfall.

 The storm surge is also described by a wealth of measured water level data, and ADCIRC correlates well with its water levels.
-The overall mean SI error was 0.24 and mean normalized bias was 0.14 at 362 measurement locations, and the modeled peak water levels were within 0.5 m at 92% of the HWMs and peak hydrograph values.
+The overall mean SI error was 0.24 and mean normalized bias was 0.14 at 362 measurement locations, and the modeled peak water levels were within 0.5m at 92 percent of the HWMs and peak hydrograph values.
 The timing of peaks, rise rates, and recession rates were captured well by ADCIRC.
-This level of model skill results from the increased resolution of the SL16 mesh, which represents small-scale channels and conveyances as well as the use of spatially varying Manning's n-based friction.
-Improvements in modeling inland surge can be achieved by developing a time-dependent river radiation boundary condition to allow for time-varying river inflows, further refining flow conveyances penetrating into the floodplain, and perfecting the representation of wetland friction to consider the complex finescale channels as well as the change in character that occurs during a storm including considering the transition from emergent to submerged and the flattening of wetland grasses as the storm progresses.
+This level of model skill results from the increased resolution of the SL16 mesh which represents small-scale channels and conveyances as well as the use of spatially varying Manning's n based friction.
+Improvements in modeling inland surge can be achieved by developing a time dependent river radiation boundary condition to allow for time varying river inflows; further refining flow conveyances penetrating into the floodplain; and by perfecting the representation of wetland friction to consider the complex fine scale channels as well as the change in character that occurs during a storm including considering the transition from emergent to submerged and the flattening of wetland grasses as the storm progresses.